 A carer is a person who provides or intends to provide unpaid, practical, physical and emotional support to relatives, friends or neighbours due to physical or mental illness, addiction, frailty or disability.
 This includes young people and parents.
 They do not need to live with the person to be their carer.

 If this is you, you are not alone.
 There is help and support available for you and the person you look after.

-From April 2018, the Carers (Scotland) Act sets out measures to ensure carers and young carers know their rights and how to get the help and support they are entitled to.
+From April 2018, the Carers (Scotland) Act aims to ensure carers and young carers know their rights and how to get the help and support they are entitled to.
 The overall aim of the Act is for carers to be supported to continue to care, for as long as they choose, in better health and to have a life alongside caring.
-Our NHS staff will provide you with much of the information you need to help you in your caring role.

 Help and support that is available for you?

 There is dedicated carers’ support available for you, this includes:

 You can also drop in, call or email the Support & Information Service on the ground floor of the New Victoria Hospital, Stobhill Hospital and Queen Elizabeth University Hospital.